joshbegley/nyt-latest/README.md

 `Two people were killed and at least three wounded in clashes in a town south of Lebanon's capital Beirut on Thursday, the state news agency and a security source said, which prompted the deployment of the army as several political parties urged calm.`\
 https://nytimes.com/reuters/2020/08/27/world/middleeast/27reuters-lebanon-security-clash.html?searchResultPosition=9

-**Exclusive: ByteDance Asks TikTok to Draw Up U.S. Shutdown Contingencies-Sources**\
+**Exclusive: ByteDance Asks TikTok to Draw Up U.S. Shutdown Contingencies: Sources**\
 `China's ByteDance told engineers of its popular short-video app TikTok this week to make contingencies should it need to shut down its U.S. operations, even as it works toward divesting them, people familiar with the matter said on Thursday.`\
 https://nytimes.com/reuters/2020/08/27/business/27reuters-usa-tiktok-shutdown-exclusive.html?searchResultPosition=10